HannahCarney/pig-pong/Readme.md

 ## Takeaway

-Being able to understand and use new technologies like Phaser, and spent a lot of time designing how to implement the app before we wrote a line of code.
+Being able to understand and use new technologies like Phaser, and spent a lot of time designing how to implement the app before we wrote a single line of code.